nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/database-architecture.md

 Best performances are obtained using **MongoDB** because it is a document based database.
 It is built to manage large volumes and is highly scalable.
 Moreover, using MongoDB allows you to manage key/value stores, and therefore avoid a Redis deployment.

+If you have no choice but relying on a SQL based database, then go for PostgreSQL.

 ## Configuration

 Each database has its own solutions for high availability, therefore we may not recommend a specific option here.
 You may however refer to our [database configuration]({{page page='database-configuration'}}) documentation for further details.